rehierl/node-tree-outliner/1-0-mathematics/1-4-1-sequent.md

 * two elements of different sequences are **not sequent**
 * not sequent <=!=> in-sequent

-Note that, from now on, the terms "elements" and "values" are used synonymously: e.g. the values of a sequence are sequent => they appear sequently.
+Note that, from now on, the terms "elements" and "values" are in general used
+synonymously: e.g. the values of a sequence are sequent => they appear sequently.

+Note that confusion is inevitable, if a sequence contains one or more elements more than once.

 Note that the notion of the term "consecutive" is the same as that of "strictly presequent" or "strictly subsequent" (see below).

-Note that confusion is inevitable, if a sequence contains an element more than once.

 <!-- ======================================================================= -->
 ## pseudocode definitions